LEARNAcademy/syllabus/js_beginning/04js_arrays.md

 * Output the random answer.

 #### Stretch goal:
-* Create an html page linked to the javascript file - you will need to research onClick events and document.getElementById
+* Create an html page linked to the javascript file - you will need to research onClick events, document.getElementById and innerHTML. (we will do more of this next week).

 [Go to Javascript Loops](./05js_loops.md)

 [Back to Javascript Functions](./05js_functions.md)